 Ask about image treatment

-Check what kind of editing practise the photographer has.
+Check what kind of editing practice the photographer has.
 Do they tend to apply much treatment to images?
 Are there any options for how the images will be delivered?
 You may want to specify a relatively unedited style or you may be able to agree on a look that you like.
+If you want to have a go at in-house editing, remember that charities can get a discount on Adobe Photoshop.

 Armed with your brief, the photographer should be stoked about the job.
 Never before have they has such a clear set of instructions.
 Constraints are good because it reassures them that they are getting what you want and it’s easier to get creative within those constraints.